-The new member program application process will be opening on April 21, 2020.
-The deadline to submit completed applications is June 19, 2020.
+The 2020 new member program application process opened on April 21, 2020.
+The deadline to submit completed applications was June 19, 2020.
 Please note: this is for program applications only, this is not for prospective fellows.
 Applicants applying for fellowship positions should visit the Applicants for Fellowship section.

 To be a member of the Fellowship Council, a program must meet the following minimal requirements:

 Each member’s fellowship must be a clinical fellowship at least one year in duration and must include a research component

 Each member’s program must adhere to the application and matching process deadlines and guidelines